hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	Clear the cells in the given address range.

+* rclearerr cellAddrRange

+	Clear Error tag prefix in the cells in the given address range.

 * rgennums cellAddrRange [start] [delta]

 	Generate numbers starting from start (default 1) and incrementing|decrementing (default 1)